procedural-build/sustainabilitytool-docs/content/User guidance/4_How to use the Tool | Admin.md

 3. Under the Reporting Periods table, click on 'Edit Reporting Duration'

-4. Modify the Reporting to field
+4. Modify the Reporting to field to your end date required

 5. Click ‘Submit’